-For implementation grants, USDOT has historically sought to award funds to projects and strategies that save lives and reduce roadway fatalities and serious injuries; incorporate engagement, and collaboration into how projects and strategies are executed; use effective practices and strategies; consider sustainability and economic competitiveness in project and strategy implementation; and will be able to complete the full scope of funded projects and strategies within 5 years after the establishment of a grant agreement.
-Additional award consideration has been made for implementation grant applicants that have a high percentage of funds benefiting underserved communities, are in rural areas, request less than \$10 million in Federal funds, support geographic diversity amongst the implementation grant award recipients, have a finalized comprehensive safety action plan, and/or have a high Killed and Serious Injuries per \$1 million in Federal funding rate.
+For implementation grants, USDOT has historically sought to award funds to projects and strategies that reduce roadway fatalities and serious injuries; align with and comprehensively address identified safety problems; employ low-cost, high-impact strategies over a wide geographical area; incorporate engagement and collaboration into how projects and strategies are executed; and will be able to complete the full scope of funded projects and strategies within 5 years after the establishment of a grant agreement.
+As an additional consideration, the USDOT may factor in elements such as community characteristics, geographic diversity, and alignment with broader federal priorities when comparing highly rated applications and selecting awards.

-Implementation grant applicants must identify the safety problems to be addressed, the relevant geographic locations (i.e., corridors, intersections), and the projects and strategies they plan to implement based on their Action Plan.
-The proposed action should include specific intervention types, address common safety risk characteristics, and be located on the Action Plan's highinjury network to the extent practicable.
+Implementation grants provide Federal funds to implement projects and strategies identified in a Comprehensive Safety Action Plan.
+The proposed action should include specific intervention types, address common safety risk characteristics, and be located on the Action Plan's high-injury network to the extent practicable.

 The SS4A program was established in 2021, with funding authorized through 2026.
 Gallatin County received funds from the 2023 grant cycle, and the 2024 grant cycle closed on August 29, 2024.
-Future grant funding is anticipated to be available in Federal fiscal years 2025 and 2026, subject to review and modification by the current Federal administration.
+Future grant funding is anticipated to be available in Federal fiscal years 2025 and 2026, subject to review and modification by the current Federal Administration.
 To be competitive for implementation grant funds under the SS4A program, Gallatin County may start with High Priority projects identified in Section 7.1.
 The county should also initiate the project development process for the priority project(s) to ensure adequate project readiness.
 This means demonstrating the ability to execute and complete the full scope of work in the application proposal within 5 years of when the grant agreement is executed, with a particular focus on design and construction, as well as environmental, permitting, and approval processes.
-The Notices of Funding Opportunity (NOFOs) from past funding cycles provide additional information about SS4A application requirements for reference in preparing for upcoming opportunities, and updated information about the program is expected to be provided by the current Federal administration.
+The Notices of Funding Opportunity (NOFOs) from past funding cycles provide additional information about SS4A application requirements for reference in preparing for upcoming opportunities, and updated information about the program is expected to be provided by the current Federal Administration.